-We never learn anything about Macbeth’s physical characteristics, but we hear of his inner characterisation before we first meet him, and it is all praise.
-In Act 1, Scene 2, a sergeant who has fought alongside Macbeth against a rebel army refers to him as “brave Macbeth” (1.2.18).
-Shortly after, King Duncan refers to him as “valiant cousin!
+We hear of Macbeth before we first meet him, and it is all praise.
+In Act 1, Scene 2, a sergeant who has fought alongside him refers to him as “brave Macbeth” (1.2.18).
+King Duncan refers to him as “valiant cousin!
 Worthy gentleman!”
 (1.2.26).
 Right from the start, we understand that Macbeth is a brave soldier, a nobleman, and the King’s relative.

-As we read on, the description of how fiercely Macbeth fought for his king and country reveals another characteristic: Macbeth is a warrior.
 When killing Macdonwald, the rebel leader, Macbeth “unseam’d him from the nave to the chops, / And fix’d his head upon [the] battlements.”
 (1.2.24-25).
 This suggests that brutally killing people is no problem for Macbeth, at least when it happens in battle.

 However, as we read on, we see a more reflective side of Macbeth’s character.
 We finally meet him when he and Banquo encounter the witches.
 The very first words Macbeth speaks are: “So foul and fair a day I have not seen.”
 (1.3.39).
-This line tells us two important things about him.
+This line tells us two things about him.
 First, these words echo the words of the three witches when we first met them: “Fair is foul, and foul is fair.”
 (1.1.12).
-This suggests to us that Macbeth may already be influenced by their evil powers at this early stage.
+This suggests that Macbeth may already be influenced by their evil powers.

 Second, the line shows us a rather reflective side of Macbeth.
-Banquo is the one who reacts like a soldier to the witches’ prophecy: he remains calm and practical.
-In contrast, Macbeth seems stunned into silence by their prophecy, and from Banquo we learn that Macbeth looks scared: “Good sir, why do you start; and seem to fear / Things that do sound so fair?”
+Banquo is the one who reacts like a soldier to the witches’ prophecy: He remains calm and practical.
+In contrast, Macbeth seems stunned into silence, and from Banquo we learn that Macbeth looks scared: “Good sir, why do you start; and seem to fear / Things that do sound so fair?”
 (1.3.53-54).
-Already now, Macbeth seems to be thinking ahead, considering the potential consequences of the prophecy coming true.
+Already now, Macbeth seems to be thinking ahead, considering the potential consequences of the prophecy.
 As well as being a soldier, he is also a thinker.
-On top of that, the witches’ prophecy has just provided him with a motive for killing his king: he believes he will gain ultimate power.

 In Act 1, Scene 5, we see the private side of Macbeth as Lady Macbeth reads aloud a letter her husband has sent her where he lovingly refers to her as “my dearest partner of greatness” (1.5.11).
-Lady Macbeth broadens our understanding of Macbeth’s character even further in the following soliloquy, which she addresses at her husband as if he were there:
+Lady Macbeth broadens our understanding of Macbeth’s character even further in her soliloquy, which she addresses at her husband as if he were there: